Well, it's finally over. The End of an Error, you could say.

-Now, it's time to look back at what we've learned.
+Now, it's time to look back at what we learned.

-The former Teen Mom 2 terror has a ridiculous amount of time on her hands;
+The Teen Mom 2 terror has too much time on her hands;

-She's more desperate than ever to remain relevant;
+She's more desperate than ever to stay relevant;

-But there are more subtle lessons, as well, many of them having to do with the never-ending insanity that is life in the Evans-Eason household.
+But there are more subtle lessons, as well, many of them having to do with the never-ending insanity that is life on The Land.

-So join us as we take a trip down memory lane and revisit the key takeaways from Jenelle's most ridiculous waste of time to date:
+Join us as we take a trip down memory lane and revisit the key takeaways from Jenelle's biggest waste of time ever.

 A Mother's Fury